Last updated on November 5th, 2023 at 09:47 am

 Explore Bristol Old Town

-Also known as the city’s medieval heart, the old part of Bristol is where you get a glimpse into the past to see what the architecture and layout of the town once looked like.
+Also known as the city’s medieval heart, the old part of Bristol offers a glimpse into the past, showing what the architecture and layout of the town once looked like.

-St Nicholas Market is one of my favourite parts of the old city of Bristol; the market offers many food stalls worldwide.
-Most of them offer samples as well.
-Every single stall smelled more delicious than the previous one.
+St Nicholas Market is one of my favourite parts of the old city of Bristol.
+The market offers many food stalls worldwide, most of which offer samples.
+Every stall smelled more delicious than the previous one.

 It’s the perfect spot for lunch or a snack!
 If you’re looking for some delicious cake, check out Ahhtoots!
 They even have some vegan and gluten-free options!